How to apply for flexible workingThursday 27 August 2020

-In this Covid-19 crisis many of us find ourselves having to be increasingly flexible as we balance multiple commitments such as childcare, remote learning and changes in routine.
+The Covid-19 crisis has seen many of us having to be increasingly flexible to balance multiple commitments such as childcare, remote learning and changes in routine.
 Thankfully, many workplaces embraced it.

 For many others, this hasn’t been the case.
 Perhaps you work in a more rigid structure where you’re expected to clock in and out at fixed times; or you have to work the allocated hours of your boss; or you’re now being phased back into the workplace post-lockdown.